The September Sarasota Events Calendar includes the best listing of fun things to do in Sarasota, Florida and around the sun coast.

 September 11, 2016: You're invited to attend Standing With Our Fallen, 9/11 15 year Commemoration service.
 Taking Place at Patriot Plaza at Sarasota National Cemetery, the service will afford an opportunity to "adopt" one of the fallen from a list of victims of the attack with the goal being to have all 2,977 names represented in the audience during the Tolling of the Bell by the Sarasota County Fire Department and again during a performance of "Amazing Grace."
 Red, white and blue flowers will be given to the first 500 people who arrive at the Commemoration.
 The flowers will be placed in a mesh that will eventually render Old Glory, in front of the stage.
-Admission if free.
+Admission is free.
 6 p.m.
-Sarasota National cemetery, 9810 State Road 72 (Clark Road), Sarasota, FL.
-Click here for more info.
+Sarasota National Cemetery, 9810 State Road 72 (Clark Road), Sarasota, FL.

 September 15, 2017: Enjoy an evening on the bayfront and some free live music at the 16th annual summer music fest, "Friday Fest '17", at the Van Wezel with Reverend Barry & Funktastic Soul.
 The 8-piece funk & soul band is accompanied by The Hellacious Horns, a super-tight 4-piece horn section, playing the most popular dance hits from the likes of Earth Wind & Fire, Michael Jackson, Aretha Franklin, Stevie Wonder, Kool & the Gang, James Brown & more to close out this year's summer music fest series.
 Bring your lawn chair or blanket, take in the music along with the beautiful Sarasota sunset and enjoy food and beverage from local vendors.
 Outside food and drink is prohibited.
 This free concert takes place rain or shine, it moves indoors in case of inclement weather.
 5 p.m. - 9 p.m.
 The Bayfront Lawn, Van Wezel Performing Arts Hall, 777 N Tamiami Trail, Sarasota, FL.
 September Sarasota Events on Escape-to-Sarasota